ayufan/pve-helpers/README.md

 1. I use Barrier (previously Synergy) for most of time.
 1. In other cases I have Logitech multi-device keyboard and mouse, so I switch it on keyboard.
-1. I also have a handy shortcut configured on keyboard to switch monitor input via DDC and configure Barrier to lock it to one of the screens.
+1. I also have a physical switch that I use to change lighting and monitor inputs.
 1. I have the monitor with PBP and PIP, so I can watch how Windows is updating while doing development work on Linux.

 ## Author, License

-Kamil Trzciński, 2019, MIT
+Kamil Trzciński, 2019-2020, MIT